-We will regularly update this page with developments.
+We will regularly update this page with developments on the IPSA review.

 IPSA introduced a requirement for insurance providers to be licensed, with the licensing process introduced by the Reserve Bank in 2013.
 Licensed insurers must comply with IPSA, the terms of their license and various secondary regulatory instruments administered by the Reserve Bank such as the 'Fit and Proper Standards' and 'Solvency Standards'.
 The Reserve Bank also has distress management powers under IPSA.

-In April 2016, the Reserve Bank released the Terms of Reference for a review of the Insurance (Prudential Supervision) Act 2010 (IPSA Review), announcing its intention to review IPSA over 2016-2017.
+In April 2016, the Reserve Bank released the Terms of Reference for a review of IPSA (IPSA Review), announcing its intention to review IPSA over 2016-2017.

 The IPSA Review has been split into two phases: